ShababulAlam/node-version-statusbar/README.md

 1. **Click Status Bar**: Click the Node.js version in the status bar
 2. **Select Version**: Choose from the list of installed versions
-3. **Automatic Switch**: The extension handles the switching via your version manager
+3. **Automatic Processing**: The extension handles the switching and verification
-4. **Reload if Needed**: Some changes may require reloading VS Code
+4. **Auto Reload**: VS Code automatically reloads to apply changes (optional)

+**Progress Indicators:**
+- "Executing switch command..." - Running the version manager command
+- "Verifying switch..." - Checking if the switch was successful
+- "Switch completed!" - Version switch verified and successful

+**Reload Options:**
+- **Automatic**: VS Code will prompt to reload after successful switching
+- **Manual**: Choose "Skip Reload" if you prefer to reload later
+- **Verification**: Extension verifies the switch worked before prompting reload

 ### Installing New Versions